segrote/webServer/README.md

 My HTTP 1.0 Web Server is complete with request/response HTML and graphics functionality, concurrency in the form of threading, CGI Get and Post responsing, logging, and a basic config file for quickly changing server parameters.
 In my testing using firefox everything functioned correctly with no issues.
+I do however randomly get some buffer overflows randomly when trying to read from the client which I thought was strange since I am using a buffer size of 8190 bytes like apache server..
+Sometimes I get this issue and sometimes I do not (hopefully not for you)